jstanco/jstanco/README.md

 ### Hi there, I'm John. 👋

 I'm a software engineer developing near-real time AI systems for signal processing applications, and contributing to open source when I can!
-I primarily write in C++ when developing inference-time AI deployments, although I enjoy working with Python-based tools for training, experimentation, and open source.
+I primarily write in C++ (and sometimes CUDA) when developing inference-time AI deployments, although I enjoy working with Python-based tools for training, experimentation, and open source.

 ### Languages and Tools: